Sarah Bianchi: Private sector

 While Bianchi was at Evercore ISI, Bloomberg News reported on the 'Wall Street' view of the 2019 impeachment inquiry against Donald Trump, and quoted Bianchi, including her perspective that it could make other action more difficult, including prescription drug pricing legislation and the USMCA, and that it is "very possible that it will just further put each side in their respective camps and further polarize the country.
 What it does to the moderate middle of the road voters is very hard to say."
 Before the 2020 election, Bianchi was interviewed by CNBC about the potential impact of the election on the market.

 Before Evercore ISI, Bianchi worked as head of global policy development at Airbnb.

+Most recently, Bianchi has rejoined Evercore as a Senior Managing Director and is a visiting fellow at Columbia University.
+Since then, Bianchi has made several recent appearances on Squawk Box and CNBC to provide commentary on former President Trump, U.S. trade tariffs, and current economic conditions.

 Biden administration

 After the November 2020 election, Bianchi was named to a leadership position in president-elect Joe Biden's Covid transition team.
-On April 16, 2021, the Biden administration announced an intent to nominate Bianchi as a deputy trade representative in the Office of the United States Trade Representative for Asia, Africa, investment, services, textiles, and industrial competitiveness.
-The US Senate confirmed her nomination by an 85–11 vote on September 23, 2021.
+On April 16, 2021, the Biden administration announced its intent to nominate Bianchi as a deputy trade representative in the Office of the United States Trade Representative for Asia, Africa, investment, services, textiles, and industrial competitiveness.
+Hearings on her nomination were held before the Senate Finance Committee on June 24, 2021.
+The committee favorably reported her nomination to the Senate floor on July 13, 2021.
+The full Senate confirmed her nomination by an 85–11 vote on September 23, 2021.
 She was sworn in by Katherine Tai on October 4, 2021.

+Bianchi resigned from her position in January 2024.